 Step 2 In Performing SEO

-What Is On-Site Optimization?
+What Is On-Site Optimisation?

 There are millions of keywords that users search daily in Google.
-Every search on a particular keyword, will display a page of 10 results.
-On-site optimization is the process of helping Google identify what keywords to sort your website into.
+Every search on a particular keyword will display a page of 10 results.
+On-site optimisation is the process of helping Google identify what keywords to sort your website into.
 Of course, when Google sorts you into the different keyword searches, you may be ranked between Page 1 to Page 20.
 The process of going up the search engine from Page 20 to Page 1, is elaborated in Step 3.

 On-site optimisation is a series of steps that is done on the backend of a website, either by coding or by an SEO plugin (if available).
-When these steps are done correctly, Google will then be able to detect what are the keywords to sort you into the search engine.
+When these steps are done correctly, Google will be able to detect what are the keywords to sort you into the search engine.
 When done correctly, you will be found somewhere on the search engine (not necessary top 3 pages).

 How Do We Execute On-Site Optimisation?

 Google the particular term, and you will find tons of websites covering an infinite list of steps to be done on the backend of a website.
 Not all the steps are compulsory, and certain steps might not be possible to carry out due to design limitations or system limitations.
 Some of the most common steps which we carry out that you can do further research are:

 - WordPress Yoast SEO Setup

 A plugin that provides on-site SEO editing abilities to the backend without too much manual code intervention.